Luke Taylor (politician)

 Luke Alexander Taylor is a British politician.
 A member of the Liberal Democrats, he has served as Member of Parliament (MP) for Sutton and Cheam since 2024.
-He has been a Liberal Democrat councillor on Sutton London Borough Council for Sutton West and East Cheam since 2022.
+He was a Liberal Democrat councillor on Sutton London Borough Council for Sutton West and East Cheam between 2022 and 2026.

 Taylor currently sits on the Liberal Democrat frontbench team as the Spokesperson for London.

 Early life and education

 Taylor grew up in rural Lincolnshire.
-His parents were both teachers, and his father, Neil Taylor, was a Liberal Democrat councillor in West Lindsey in Lincolnshire.
+His parents were both teachers, and his father, Neil Taylor, was a Liberal Democrat councillor in West Lindsey in Lincolnshire, and a parliamentary candidate for Gainsborough and Horncastle in the 1992 United Kingdom general election, for Gainsborough in the 1997 United Kingdom general election, and for Bassetlaw in the 2001 United Kingdom general election.

-His father had taught Geography at Middlefield School in Gainsborough since 1981.
-At the school, his father took much interest in Ruth Wetton of the Castle Hills school, who was hit by a car and killed, outside Middlefield School on 1 April 1994.
-His father lived on Velden Way in the 1980s, then Chapman Street in the 1990s, until May 2002.

-His mother Julie taught at De Aston School from 1976, becoming head of history by the early 1990s, under headmaster Tony Neal, and head of sixth form from January 1997.
-Both of his parents were De Aston school governors in the 1990s.

-His father was a parliamentary candidate in the 1992 United Kingdom general election for Gainsborough and Horncastle.

-He was educated at De Aston School in Market Rasen, with Robbie Moore (politician), and later graduated with a Master of Engineering in Aeronautical Engineering from Imperial College London in 2004.
+Taylor was educated at De Aston School in Market Rasen, with fellow MP Robbie Moore, and later graduated with a Master of Engineering in Aeronautical Engineering from Imperial College London in 2008.

 Prior to entering Parliament, Taylor worked at Ricondo (Aviation Consulting), a position he left shortly after his election.

 Political career

+Taylor was selected as the Liberal Democrat candidate for Sutton and Cheam six weeks before the 2024 General Election, following the deselection of previous Liberal Democrat Candidate David Campanale.

+The Liberal Democrat party subsequently admitted claims of religious discrimination in the deselection, detailed as direct and indirect discrimination on grounds of religion or belief under the Equality Act 2010, and also their failure to deal with complaints Campanale made.
+As of August 2026, the Central London County Court is deciding on the remedy and damages payable to Campanale.
+The Church Times reported that Taylor was named in the legal claim for having helped to lead the deselection campaign.

 Taylor was elected as the MP for Sutton and Cheam on 4 July 2024 at the 2024 General Election, winning with a majority of 3,801 votes (36.9%) and overturning a substantial Conservative margin.
 Taylor delivered his maiden speech in October 2024.

 Since September 2024, he has served as the Liberal Democrat Spokesperson for London.
 He holds a seat on the Public Administration and Constitutional Affairs Committee, which he joined in October 2024.

-He also introduced a Private Members’ Bill - the Hospices and Health Care (Report on Funding) Bill - first read in October 2024 and with a second reading scheduled for September 2025.
+He also introduced a private members' bill - the Hospices and Health Care (Report on Funding) Bill - first read in October 2024 and with a second reading scheduled for September 2025.

 Taylor serves as Chair of the All-Party Parliamentary Group (APPG) on Aviation, Travel and Aerospace.
 He is also an officer on the APPGs on the Ahmadiyya Muslim Community, British Hindus, and Hospice and End of Life Care.

 In June 2025, Taylor voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

 In July 2025, Taylor voted both for and against a motion to proscribe Palestine Action as a terrorist organisation, effectively abstaining.